-A hip pointer injury occurs following an impact to the iliac crest (hip bone) or greater trochanter (bony protusion at the top of the thigh bone).
+A hip pointer occurs following an impact to the iliac crest at the top of the hip bone or the greater trochanter or bony protrusion on the outside of the thigh bone.

 A hip pointer injury occurs following an impact to the iliac crest (hip bone) or greater trochanter (bony protusion at the top of the femur).
 This is common in sports such as American football.
 The force of the impact causes a contusion (bruise) of the iliac crest and sometimes an avulsion fracture, where a small part of bone is pulled away by the attached muscle.
 This area is particularly at risk if it recieves a direct blow as there is limited padding and protection from fat stores.